d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 ## Generating Multiple Anchor Boxes

-Assume that the input image has a height of $h$ and width of $w$.
+Suppose that the input image has a height of $h$ and width of $w$.
 We generate anchor boxes with different shapes centered on each pixel of the image.
-Assume the size is $s\in (0, 1]$, the aspect ratio is $r > 0$, and the width and height of the anchor box are $ws\sqrt{r}$ and $hs/\sqrt{r}$, respectively.
-When the center position is given, an anchor box with known width and height is determined.
+Let the size be $s\in (0, 1]$ and
+the aspect ratio is $r > 0$.
+Then the width and height of the anchor box are $ws\sqrt{r}$ and $hs/\sqrt{r}$, respectively.
+Note that when the center position is given, an anchor box with known width and height is determined.

+To generate multiple anchor boxes with different shapes, let us set a series of sizes
-Below we set a set of sizes $s_1,\ldots, s_n$ and a set of aspect ratios $r_1,\ldots, r_m$.
-If we use a combination of all sizes and aspect ratios with each pixel as the center, the input image will have a total of $whnm$ anchor boxes.
-Although these anchor boxes may cover all ground-truth bounding boxes, the computational complexity is often excessive.
-Therefore, we are usually only interested in a combination containing $s_1$ or $r_1$ sizes and aspect ratios, that is:
+$s_1,\ldots, s_n$ and
+a series of aspect ratios $r_1,\ldots, r_m$.
+When using all the combinations of these sizes and aspect ratios with each pixel as the center, the input image will have a total of $whnm$ anchor boxes.
+Although these anchor boxes may cover all the ground-truth bounding boxes, the computational complexity is easily too high.
+In practice,
+we can only consider those combinations containing $s_1$ or $r_1$:

 $$(s_1, r_1), (s_1, r_2), \ldots, (s_1, r_m), (s_2, r_1), (s_3, r_1), \ldots, (s_n, r_1).$$

-That is, the number of anchor boxes centered on the same pixel is $n+m-1$.
+That is to say, the number of anchor boxes centered on the same pixel is $n+m-1$.
 For the entire input image, we will generate a total of $wh(n+m-1)$ anchor boxes.

-The above method of generating anchor boxes has been implemented in the `multibox_prior` function.
-We specify the input, a set of sizes, and a set of aspect ratios, and this function will return all the anchor boxes entered.
+The above method of generating anchor boxes is implemented in the following `multibox_prior` function.
+We specify the input image, a list of sizes, and a list of aspect ratios, then this function will return all the anchor boxes.

 ```{.python .input}
 #@save